 Cenotaph for Korean Victims, Hiroshima

-Inscribed upon the monument are powerful and poignant words that pay homage to the lost souls.
-The main inscription reads, "The Monument in Memory of the Korean Victims of the A-Bomb.
-In memory of the souls of His Highness Prince Yi Wu and over 20,000 other souls."
-Additionally, a side-inscription adds to the emotional depth of the monument, stating, "Souls of the dead ride to heaven on the backs of turtles."
-This evocative imagery symbolizes a traditional belief in Korea, reflecting a profound sense of spirituality and reverence for those who have departed.
+The main inscription reads: “The Monument in Memory of the Korean Victims of the A-Bomb.
+In memory of the souls of His Highness Prince Yi Wu and over 20,000 other souls.”
+Another inscription states, “Souls of the dead ride to heaven on the backs of turtles.”
+This imagery reflects a traditional East Asian belief that turtles symbolize longevity and serve as spiritual messengers between the earthly and heavenly realms.

-Inscribed upon the monument are powerful and poignant words that pay homage to the lost souls.
-The main inscription reads, "The Monument in Memory of the Korean Victims of the A-Bomb.
-In memory of the souls of His Highness Prince Yi Wu and over 20,000 other souls."
-Additionally, a side-inscription adds to the emotional depth of the monument, stating, "Souls of the dead ride to heaven on the backs of turtles."
-This evocative imagery symbolizes a traditional belief in Korea, reflecting a profound sense of spirituality and reverence for those who have departed.
+The main inscription reads: “The Monument in Memory of the Korean Victims of the A-Bomb.
+In memory of the souls of His Highness Prince Yi Wu and over 20,000 other souls.”
+Another inscription states, “Souls of the dead ride to heaven on the backs of turtles.”
+This imagery reflects a traditional East Asian belief that turtles symbolize longevity and serve as spiritual messengers between the earthly and heavenly realms.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Hiroshima.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.